cloud4bio/marie/README.md

 # marie
-Learning how to use Tensor Flow for cancer risk modelling
+Learning how to use Tensor Flow for cancer risk modelling.
+Live at  https://cloud4bio.github.io/marie !